FiditeNemini/qwen.image.swift/README.md

 # Qwen Image Swift

-Comming soon.
+Swift port of Qwen Image runs on Apple Silicon Macs using **[mlx-swift](https://github.com/ml-explore/mlx-swift)**.

-## Try the Preview CLI
+## Release CLI

-The preview CLI can run on a 32 GB machine by using 8-bit quantized model weights pulled from Hugging Face.
+The CLI can run on a 32 GB machine by using 8-bit quantized model weights pulled from Hugging Face.

 ### Requirements